alvinlam07/Chii-Discord-Bot/README.md

 weather *city* | Display weather information for a city

 ### TODOs
-Chii is still in development therefore I will be adding new features/updates at an upcoming time.
+Chii is still in development and will be adding new features/updates at an upcoming time.
 Below are ideas that I would like to implement:
 - [x] React to certain string messages
 - [ ] Add game command where users could interact with it